Lovely-Development-Team/MottoBotto/README.md

 * ♻️ MottoBotto has previously added the nominated motto to the collection.
 There is currently no text reply for this situation.
 * ❌ MottoBotto is not allowing itself to be nominated (i.e. the nominated message was written by MottoBotto): "Skynet prevention"
 * 🎣 MottoBotto has rejected the motto for motto-fishing (i.e. the motto was written by the nominator): "Motto self-suggestions are forbidden"
-* 🙅 MottoBotto has rejected the motto for violating at least one rule (e.g. the motto is shorter than two words, the motto has a url in it, etc.) There is currently no text reply for this situation.
+* 🙅 MottoBotto has rejected the motto for violating at least one rule (e.g. the motto is shorter than two words, the motto @-mentions another user, etc.) There is currently no text reply for this situation.

 #### Change Emoji